seejohnrun/seejohnrun.github.io/_posts/2011-02-12-codeigniter-model-instances.markdown

 - php
 ---

 Hey ya'll!
-Today I m going to talk about a seemingly minor change I made to DB_result in [CodeIgniter Reactor](http://codeigniter.com/news/codeigniter_2.0.0_released/).
+Today I'm going to talk about a seemingly minor change I made to DB_result in [CodeIgniter Reactor](http://codeigniter.com/news/codeigniter_2.0.0_released/).
 This change will allow people to use their Models more intuitivel.